What are enteroviral infections?

-Enteroviral infections cover a wide range of illnesses that are caused by a group of viruses called enteroviruses (EVs).
-They are members of the picornaviridae family which are small, icosahedral, single-stranded, positive-sense RNA viruses.
+Enteroviral infections cover a wide range of illnesses that are caused by enteroviruses (EVs).
+They are members of the Picornaviridae family, which are small, icosahedral, single-stranded, positive-sense RNA viruses.

 The most well known of the enteroviruses is the poliovirus (PV) but this has mostly been eradicated.
 Other enteroviruses are the Coxsackie A and B viruses (CVA and CVB) and the echoviruses (ECHO: enteric cytopathic human orphan).

 Enteroviruses have been classified into five groups based on their molecular properties.